8 Types of Owls in Florida

 This owl has very distinctive markings, including a large, round head with two prominent tufts of feathers on either side.

-The wings are broad, and their eyes are yellow.
-They are known for their loud, booming hoots that can be heard at night.
+Their wings are broad, and their eyes are yellow.
+They are known for their loud, booming hoots, which can be heard at night.

 These owls in Florida prey upon various small animals, including rabbits, birds, amphibians, and reptiles.

 The great horned owl is also one of the most formidable predators in Florida.
-They have excellent vision, which helps them spot potential prey from afar.
+Its excellent vision helps it spot potential prey from afar.

 They also have powerful talons and beaks, allowing them to capture and kill their prey easily.